oracle/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gdb.md

 ### Run a Demo

-To build a native executable with debug information, provide the `-g` command-line option to the `native-image` builder.
+To build a native executable with debug information, provide the `-g` command-line option for `javac` when compiling the application, and then to the `native-image` builder.
 This will enable source-level debugging, and the debugger (GDB) then correlates machine instructions with specific source lines in Java files.

 ### Prerequisites